Saturday, 31 December 2022

 Anyway I thought maybe one day my Pink Floyd time would come.
 I thought I'd missed my chance though as its been 30 years since discovering and digging the delights of other English proggers and space rockers Van Der Graaf Generator, King Crimson, Gong, Hawkwind etc. Hopefully there's much Pink Floyd goodness to discover...
 I have vague recollections of Wish You Were Here and Animals being good, however it wasn't that long ago that I gave Dark Side Of The Moon another chance and I just couldn't stomach it at all...we'll see...

-*Roger Waters has coincidentally been on the radar in 2022 because he is one of the few anti-war voices (alongside Max Blumenthal, Glenn Greenwald, Jeffery Sachs, Jimmy Dore) who understands the bullshit western media propaganda surrounding Zelensky and the retarded lies of the American war machine.
+*Roger Waters (yeah we know he's an insufferable twat) has coincidentally been on the radar in 2022 because he is one of the few anti-war voices (alongside Max Blumenthal, Glenn Greenwald, Jeffery Sachs, Jimmy Dore) who understands the bullshit western media propaganda surrounding Zelensky and the retarded lies of the American war machine.
 We're expected to believe nonsense like "Putin blew up Nord stream" or "Zelensky is Churchillian" which is hilariously absurd.
 We all marched in opposition to the invasion of Iraq in 2003, two hundred thousand of us in Melbourne, I recall.
 They invaded then committed war crimes anyway.
 Since then what?
 Let the anti-war movement recommence.

 Noche Tropical - Juaneco y Su Combo